 Every student, and possibly teacher, dreams of a snow day... until it’s time to make those days up later.
 Because Wixie works online, students can use it on computers or tablets connected to the Internet.
 If they have access at home, there is no need to stop learning on a snow day!

-The Wixie curriculum library includes hundreds of templates and activities you can assign to students.
+The Wixie Curriculum and Template libraries include thousands of templates and activities you can assign to students.
 If you know a snow day is coming, search the library to find and assign standards-based activities.
 The activities you assign to students will show in your student's Project View when they log in to Wixie at home.

 1. Take a photo outside your window and write a caption to describe the weather.